International Delphic Council: Historical reference

 The Delphic Games of the Modern Era were inspired by the ancient and traditional Pythian Games of Delphi, also known as the Delphic Games;- the best known historic example of an initiative for peace and harmony amongst human beings through a dialogue of arts and encounter of cultures.

 The original Games were between artists and ethnic cultural groups and showcased artistic expressions, physical sports and cultural engagements.
 The underlying essence of the competitions was humility.
 They took place each year preceding to the Olympic Games, to celebrate God Apollo, the Greek God for celebrations and artistic endeavours.
 The historic Pythian or Delphic Games in Delphi can be traced as far back as 2,600 years ago.
 The spiritual leaders formed the Pan-Hellenic Games to perform wonders, theatre, music, and poetry to praise the Greek God Apollo.
 The Pythian Games in Delphi were one of the four Panhellenic Games, a forerunner of the modern Olympic Games, held every four years at the sanctuary of Apollo at Delphi.
 Pythian Games were named after the legendary high priestess Pythia, who was a foreteller of fortunes and also known as the Oracle of Delphi.
-The Oracle had a seat at the Sanctuary of God Apollo and an institution for over a 1000 years.
-The influence of Pythia was so powerful that historical figures like Socrates, Aristotle, Alexander and such used to take her advice before their they did something new.
+The Oracle had a seat at the Sanctuary of God Apollo and an institution for over 1000 years.
+The influence of Pythia was so powerful that historical figures like Socrates, Aristotle, Alexander and such used to take her advice before they did something new.
 Pythia Influenced a positive coalition of 12 neighbouring tribes who wanted to be custodians of the Sanctuary of God Apollo, by suggesting a peace truce in the form of an Amphictyony or a league of neighbours, with rotational leadership.
 This was the world's first known and arguably the most successful coalition for over 1000 years and fore-runner to the United Nations Organisation, which is a League of Nations.
 The international Delphic Council also models itself along these principles.

 After the revival of the Olympic Games, art competitions were held from 1912 to 1948 at the initiative of Pierre de Coubertin.
 Competitions in various forms of art were thematically related exclusively to various forms of sport.

 Also in the first half of the 20th century, there was a move to revive the Pythian Games at Delphi, at the initiative of the Greek poet Angelos Sikelianos.
 In 1927, the Delphic Festival was held for the first time, but the revival was then abandoned due to the cost of organising it.
 Delphic Festivals are held in the summer by local authorities in Delphi, focused largely on tourists.